isaac-sim/IsaacAutomator/README.md

 ./start <deployment-name>
 ```

-Currently, stop-start is only supported for Azure deployments, other clouds will be added soon.

 ### Uploading Data

 You can upload user data from `uploads/` folder (in the project root) to the deployment by running the following command: